xem/3DShomebrew/tutorial.md

 - A copy of the 3DS game "Cubic Ninja" (new or used).
 It has in the same region as your 3DS (Europe, USA or Japan).

 Note: the Gateway 3DS flashcard can also launch homebrews, but only in .3ds and .cia formats.<br>
-This tutorial will focus on .3dsx homebrews, compatible with Ninjhack + hbmenu.
+This tutorial will focus on .3dsx homebrews, compatible with Ninjhax + hbmenu.

 ###Computer setup